jf-eirinha/417/content/blog/type-annotations-with-redux/index.md

 This guide of course is highly opinionated; I don't think there is such thing as a "canonical" way to do this.
 This is just a collection of patterns and naming conventions that I feel are easy to work with.

-I will go through a basic example that shows a To-Do list (of course!, the "Hello World" of web applications) connected to a Redux store.
+I will go through a basic example that shows a To-Do list (of course!, the "Hello World" of web applications) connected to a Redux store in a React application.
 All this app does is it fetches a list of todos from a fake API and displays it.
 The user also has the ability to hide or see the todos.
 That's it!
 As I go through the example I will be comparing the annotations to the style of implementation that I most often see being used.
 The whole code can be accessed in [this](https://codesandbox.io/s/redux-typescript-example-1k4xs) sandbox.

 This particular example organizes our store in ducks and sagas files, but that has no connection to what I am trying to illustrate.
 I won't be explaining the reason for that choice as it is out of this article's scope.